Pecneb/MOSZE_2022/markdown_plus/how_to_feed_duck.md

 ## Honorable mentions

-I prefer feeding my ducks ==manually==, it is more personal and I see happy ducks everyday.
-Altough it is very confy when you dont have to feed your ducks all day.
-But with ducks, interaction is key.
+I prefer feeding my ducks manually, it is more personal and I see happy ducks everyday. ~~Altough it is very confy when you dont have to feed your ducks all day.~~ But with ducks, interaction is key.

 ## Reminder